Proteusiq/graphs/README.md

 To shutdown, `docker-compose down`.
 We can add `-v` at the end of the command to remove also volumes, the datasets.

 Docker-compose will log a link and token to Jupyter Lab.
-You can also get the link and token with `docker container logs jupyter_lab`
+You can also get the link and token with `docker container logs jupyter_lab`.
+To connect to Neo4j, head to  `localhost:7474` and login in Neo4j broswer connection url `bolt://localhost:7687`, default username:`neo4j` and password:`test`.

+Hurrah, you made it.
+Try out the test.ipynb to get the joy of Python and Neo4j.

+## Settings
 The docker-compose comes with default settings that can be overide.
 Example, the Jupyter Lab user is `danpra`.
 If you want to set your own user, edit the docker-compose.yml

-Neo4js is at `localhost:7474` with bolt connection url `bolt://localhost:7687`, default username:`neo4j` and password:`test`.

 Connection url in Jupyter Lab is 'bolt://neo4j:test@neo4j:7687' às neo4j is the name of our service in docker-compose.yml.